The Setup

 Treesitter/LSP

 The main part of the set-up for things that do most of the heavy work.
 You have the syntactical analysis with Treesitter and the semantic analysis with LSP.
-With Treesitter, you get useful keymaps to navigate the classes and functions inside the current buffer.
+With Treesitter, you get useful hotkeys to navigate the classes and functions inside the current buffer.
 With different LSPs, you get code completion, snippets, and go-to-defs.
 Both are immensely useful for navigating, understanding, and modifying code.

 nvim.cmp